Siegrift/bachelor-thesis/backend/README.md

 Do not modify the database directly!
 Use knex cli to generate [migrations](https://knexjs.org/#Migrations). _(Useful commands are `knex migrate:make "name"` and `knex migrate:latest`)_

+## Running code to test

+Code is run in a dockerized environment.
+This is not 100% safe, and best solution would be to use a proper virtual environment and restrict the libraries user can use...
+But it's still better than nothing.

+**The work is heavily inspired and ported from: https://github.com/remoteinterview/compilebox**

+The setup was not working and small changes needed to be done *(at least in ./installMint script)*.

+## Compile and run script

+TODO: